Retinol for beginners: how to start without wrecking your skin

 The fix for irritation: reduce frequency immediately.
 If you are using retinol three times a week, drop to once.
 If once is still causing irritation, switch to the sandwich method.
 If the sandwich method still causes irritation, drop to a lower percentage.

-Common retinol mistakes
+Common retinol mistakes to avoid

-Starting too strong.
-The number one mistake.
+- Starting too strong.
 Your ego wants 1%.
 Your skin needs 0.3%.

 Retinol during pregnancy